How to build an energy efficient warehouse

 Electricity is consumed in the lighting as well as the heating and cooling of buildings.
 One of the largest savings that can be made when building a new warehouse is to ensure that there is an abundance of natural light inside the building.
 This can be achieved by using translucent sheeting on the roof and the sides of the warehouse, and using large windows in the offices.
 In addition, it has been proven that natural light creates a happier and more productive working environment.
 Small changes to the environment at work can result in big changes to the level of happiness of employees.

 In areas where lights are required and for working at night, low voltage energy saving light bulbs should be used.
 Another saving mechanism to use is motion sensors.
 Offices should be connected to motion sensors that turn off automatically when there is no movement in a room.
+Solar powered panels installed on the roof is also a great idea.

 Heating and Cooling